Luminoid/blog/source/_posts/Combine-vs-RxSwift-vs-Swift-Collections.md

 | Throttle/debounce | n/a | `throttle` / `debounce` | `throttle` / `debounce` |
 | Side effect | `forEach` | `handleEvents` | `do(onNext:)` |

-## What I'd take away
+## What I reach for

-- The operator names are seductive.
-They hide a fundamental split: **collections operate on values, reactive streams operate on values *and* the times they arrive**.
-Once you internalise that the rest is bookkeeping.
-- For new code today, reach for `async`/`await` and `AsyncSequence` first; pick Combine only when you need its specific affordances; use RxSwift only when the codebase already does.
+For new code I default to `async`/`await` + `AsyncSequence`.
+Combine when I actually need multicast, hot subjects, or `@Published` for SwiftUI.
+RxSwift only when the codebase already runs on it.
-- The bugs that bite hardest are the structural ones, not the operator-misuse ones: forgetting to retain cancellables, subscribing to cold publishers twice, scheduling on the wrong side of the chain, and treating reactive streams like collections that always finish successfully.